Portfolio

 Helping the story with a voiceover

 During the editing process, I recorded a guiding voiceover that was supplied with the producer’s script.
 The guide voiceover helped to explain and link the different stories contained in the film.
-As the film was a completed the final version of the voiceover was recorded by Jane Garvey which I edited into the final timeline.
+Once the film was completed, Jane Garvey recorded the final version of the voiceover, which I edited into the final timeline.

 Grading and sound mix